Early Pregnancy & First Trimester Antenatal Course (4-13 weeks)

 I just knew I felt rough, unsure, and largely on my own.

-I realised how little structured support exists in those early weeks.
+There’s very little structured support in those early weeks.

 I’m Jilly — perinatal educator, doula, hypnobirthing and pregnancy yoga teacher, and founder of CubCare.

-I’ve supported thousands of families through pregnancy and early parenthood.
+I’ve supported thousands of families through pregnancy and birth.

-This is the guide I wish I’d had.
+This course is what I wish I’d had.

 Jilly Clarke, founder of CubCare Antenatal and Baby, smiling at the camera